 Let’s skrik ourselves wakker, says Wild Swimmer Mike Loewe

-Mike Loewe, night news editor of the Daily Dispatch in East London, and former editor and owner of the Eastern Cape’s wire service, East Cape News Agency (ECNA), was the first sign up for The Wild Swim alongside Fred Kockott, the founding director of Roving Reporters.
+Mike Loewe, night news editor of the Daily Dispatch in East London, and former director of Eastern Cape’s first wire service, the East Cape News Agency, was the first person to sign up for The Wild Swim alongside Fred Kockott, the founding director of Roving Reporters.

 “I need to swim to skrik myself wakker from the deep, hypnotic disassociation that controls my hand every time I reach out and buy pollution at my local supermarket,” said the seasoned 59 year old journalist and civil rights activist.
 “Buffalo City Metro does not recyle.
-All my plastic kak goes straight to the official rubbish dump and illegal dumping is rife.”
+All my plastic kak goes straight to the official rubbish dump.
+Illegal dumping is rife.”

 “All this retail plastic and other evil stuff is washing down streams into the ocean where I surf,” adds Loewe.

-In addition to rampant plastic pollution, Loewe reckons our generation needs to confront “the big climate change future”.
+In addition to plastic pollution problems, Loewe reckons our generation needs to confront “the big climate future”.

 “If we were clever enough to create the amazing technology which screwed up our habitat, then we can fix it with new tech, new thinking and new social organisation,” says Loewe.